 Protocol Agnostic Workflow, or PAW for short, was announced some time ago.
 However, Microsoft released an awesome article going over all the specifics of PAW and how they benefit you.
 Essentially PAW improves the experience of migrating mailboxes to Office 365.
 For example, PAW allows administrators to remove individual users from a batch, or if a batch fails it will retry the batch from the failure and not from the very beginning.
 You can also start and stop individual users within the batch and schedule when the batch should complete.
 Be sure to check the article PAW your way into Office 365 Migrations.

 The Exchange Team briefly announced Exchange 2019 in an article succinctly titled Exchange Server 2019.
-Microsoft expects a preview of Exchange 2019 to ship mid-2018, with a final release to ship second half 2018.
+Microsoft expects a preview of Exchange 2019 to ship mid-2018, with a final release to ship the second half of 2018.
 Woot! 🙂

 We also saw a change in Exchange 2016 guidance around RAM.
 Starting September 26th, Microsoft now supports up to 192 GB of RAM in Exchange 2016.
 The RAM guidance for Exchange 2010 or 2013 remains unchanged.
 Also, the guidance around sizing your pagefile remains the same.
 Be sure to get the latest version of the sizing calculator which includes this new guidance.